axsh/openvnet/docs/content/two-networks.md

 ### Move inst2 to the new network

-Up until now we have used a single vnctl command to create a new interface, put it in a virtual network and assign it an IP address.
-While this is all pretty simple from the user's perspective, OpenVNet actually some quite complicated setup behind the scenes.

-At the time of writing, this single-command interface setup is only supported when creating a new interface and not when editing an existing one.
-That leaves us two ways of putting `inst2` in our newly created network.
+There are two ways to do this.

 * The quick and dirty way.
 Remove its interface and re-create it.

-* The clean but harder way.
+* The clean but slightly harder way.
 Dig a little deeper into OpenVNet's inner workings make only the required changes.

 Choose one of the two two ways below.